Dartroom/node-monitor/README.md

 ### node-monitor

-This is simple program that monitor the state of a local node and reports whether it's synced, catching up or has stopped syncing.
+This is simple program that monitors the state of a local node and reports whether it's synced, catching up or has stopped syncing.

 ### Requirements
 1. Building from Source